 Long Roof Civic: 1982 Honda Civic Wagon – Sold?

 Wagons come in all shapes and sizes, and while we tend to associate the most desirable models with those made by the likes of Mercedes-Benz and Volvo, many of the Japanese makes pioneered wagon building in the econobox class.
-This listing for a pair of Honda Civics featuring a 1981 sedan and a 1982 wagon was published originally in July 2021 on Craigslist in Roanoke, Virginia with the seller offering both cars as a package deal for $9,000.
+This listing for a pair of Honda Civics featuring a 1981 sedan and a 1982 wagon was published originally in July 2021 on Craigslist in Roanoke, Virginia with the seller offering both cars as a package deal for $5,000 (the original ask was $9,000).
 Comparing this price against the NADA Price Guide confirms this private seller may be slightly ahead of the market, with a “High” retail price of $3,375.

 The arrival of various Japanese economy cars throughout the 1970s and 80s was a serious wake-up call to Detroit automakers.
 However, as so often happens, the response to the upstarts from Asia didn’t necessarily yield a higher quality car.
 Sure, Chevrolet and Ford produced wagon versions of popular economy cars models like the Cavalier and the Escort, but it was yet again a case of the product falling short of the quality companies like Honda had seemingly baked into every car’s DNA.
 The Civic was first and foremost a fuel-sipping commuter but Honda showed with its wagon offering that the Civic could be thrifty while still being enormously practical.
 However, this was still the malaise era we’re talking about, and emissions controls and vacuum lines all made tending to the relatively bulletproof engine all the more challenging – and that’s on top of battling rust on the Civic’s fragile sheet metal.